symfony/symfony-docs/book/templating.rst

 .. _template-configuration:

-The templating engine (or "service") is preconfigured to work automatically inside Symfony2.
+The templating engine (or "service") is preconfigured to work automatically inside Symfony.
 It can, of course, be configured further in the application configuration file:

 .. configuration-block::